meyvain/meyvain.com/content/portfolio/Biohackers.md

 # Lesson Learned

-## Ambition in prototyping phase is great - but not in staid of everything else
+## Don't run straight to prototyping

   I certainly needed to spend more effort to design this whole project.
-I was very exited with the findings from the research (that went so well!) that I ran to the prototyping of the website and AR app (which I learn to do from scratch) with very little effort on the design plan process.
+I was very exited with the findings from the research (that went so well!) that I ran to the prototyping of the website and
+  AR app (which I learn to do from scratch) with very little effort on the design plan process.
 For instance:

-  * *I skipped the wire-frame stage for the website - big mistake. huge. it didn't work* Where I ended up with a very messy website with crude navigation that isn't clear.
+  * I skipped the wire-frame stage for the website - big mistake. huge. it didn't work Where I ended up with a very messy website with crude navigation that isn't clear.
-  * *No testing.*
+  * No testing.

   Regardless of the time limitation I had.
 I shouldn't have skipped the testing part.
 Either the spelling mistakes (arrrr the shame!) or the fact there where so many usability issues.
 So much so that even the YouTube video I made to explain the whole project, to make it clear and visual, came out very confusing as well.
 Yes, the irony.